Schloss Prielau: Hotel

-In the 1987, the Porsche family bought the property and converted it into a hotel with several guest rooms and suites.
+In 1987, the Porsche family bought the property and converted it into a hotel with several guest rooms and suites.
 It has a park, a red deer farm, a private beach on the northern shore of the lake, a golf course, a helicopter landing and a wellness area with sauna, steam bath and massage services.
 There is a baroque chapel on the site where 30 to 40 marriages are held each year.